China's imports, exports surge as global economy reopens | MarketScreener

 Exports in September rose 9.9% from a year earlier, customs data showed on Tuesday, broadly in line with analysts' expectations and up from a solid 9.5% increase in August.

-The strong trade performance suggests Chinese exporters are making a brisk recovery from the coronavirus pandemic's hit to overseas orders.
+The strong trade performance suggests Chinese exporters are making a brisk recovery from the pandemic's hit to overseas orders.

 As the global economy restarts, Chinese firms are rushing to grab market share as their rivals grapple with reduced manufacturing capacity.

+"The big picture is that outbound shipments remain strong, with easing demand for COVID-19 related goods such as face masks being mostly offset by a recovery in broader demand for Chinese-made consumer goods," Capital Economics Senior China Economist Julian Evans-Pritchard said.

-"A jump in imports suggests that domestic investment spending remains strong," Capital Economics Senior China Economist Julian Evans-Pritchard said.
-"Meanwhile, exports remained strong, most likely thanks to the recent strength of retail sales among China's major trading partners."
+"A jump in imports suggests that domestic investment spending remains strong."

 China's factory activity has also picked up as international trading gradually resumes.

-But some analysts warn exports could peak soon as demand for Chinese-made protective gear recedes and the base effect of this year's massive declines wears off.
+But some analysts warn exports could peak soon as the demand for Chinese-made protective gear recedes and the base effect of this year's massive declines wears off.

-Imports surged 13.2%, returning to growth from a fall of 2.1% in August and much stronger than expectations for a 0.3% increase.
+Imports surged 13.2% in September, returning to growth from a fall of 2.1% in August and much stronger than expectations for a 0.3% increase.
+The import strength was broad based for almost all of China's main trading partners.

+Imports from Taiwan surged 35.8% in September from a year ago, while purchases from the United States rose 24.7% on-year.
+Imports from Australia, however, fell 9.5%.

 (Graphic: China's trade recovery - https://graphics.reuters.com/CHINA-ECONOMY/TRADE/yxmvjjgjnvr/chart.png)